netdata/go.d.plugin/modules/pihole/README.md

 7. **Unwanted Domains Blocking Status (1 - Enabled, 0 - Disabled)** in boolean
   * enabled

-If the web password is set and valid following chart will be added:
+If the web password is set and valid following charts will be added:

 1. **DNS Queries Per Type** in percentage
   * A